Amandahsr/BulkTissueDeconvolution/README.md

 # UROPS: Bulk Tissue Cell-Type Deconvolution using scRNA-seq as Reference

-This github repository details the code used in the UROPS project.
+This github repository details the code used in my UROPS project.
 The aim of this project is to evaluate the accuracy of bulk tissue deconvolution algorithms using scRNA-seq as reference.

 The general project workflow is as follows: